Divi Tips : Hello Bar - Notification Bar

 1. The builder will open: add a new blue section (blue + icon)

-2. And choose your pre-saved section available in the "Add from Library" tab.
+2. And choose your pre-recorded section available in the "Add Library" tab.

 3. Your notification bar loads and appears.

-4. Delete the unnecessary section that was placed by default when opening.
+4. Remove the useless section that was placed by default when opening.

-And here is the result or visit the demo page :
+Here is the result obtained or visit the demo page :

 Notif Bar Demo 2

-3.3 - The particularities of this "home-made" notification bar
+3.3 - The peculiarities of this "home-made" notification bar

-You'll notice that this tutorial makes it quick and easy to create a promotional bar with Divi, but also offers a little originality: the bar remains fixed when scrolling until it reaches its place in your layout.
-After that, the bar slides with the content of your site.
+You will notice that this tutorial allows you to easily and quickly realize a promotional bar with Divi but also offers a small originality: the bar remains fixed to the scroll until reaching its location within your layout.
+After that, this bar slides with the content of your site.

-It is original and non-intrusive but a real Hello Bar should be able to be closed or hidden by the user who does not want to see it further.
+It's original and non-intrusive but one true Hello Bar should be able to be closed or hidden by the user who wouldn't want to see her anymore.

-That's why I've listed various resources if you want to go further with this feature...
+That's why I have identified various resources if you want to go further with this feature...

 To go further and if you have real marketing needs, you can rely on specialized extensions that offer many features for your promotional bars: